 NSW Offshore Sea Surface Temperature

-The sea surface temperature data presented online by MHL has been collected under the NSW Coastal Data Network Program managed by the Office of Environment and Heritage (OEH)).
+The sea surface temperature data presented online by MHL has been collected under the NSW Coastal Data Network Program managed by the Climate Change and Sustainability Division, NSW Department of Planning, Industry and Environment (OEH)).
 For more information on coasts, estuaries and floods visit: environment.nsw.gov,au.